 We recommend to submit the visa applications at least 90 days prior to their planned departure date and not earlier.

-If the applicant submits the documents properly and there is no need for a personal interview, the visa process takes 4-5 working days.
-Please be aware that if the applicant does not receive the passport during the mentioned period, a personal interview is required in the Spanish Consulate from Monday to Thursday at 8.30am.
+If the applicant submits the documents properly and there is no need for a personal interview, the visa process takes 10-15 working days.
 The applications have to be submitted not earlier than 90 days prior to the proposed date of travel.

 The Spain Visa Application Centre does not prepare visa applications, but accepts and processes applications in accordance with the instructions issued by the Embassy of Spain and Consulate General of Spain.

 It is recommended to book an appointment prior to your application submission.
 You may visit the website https://ph.blsspainvisa.com/book_appointment.php

 for futher information.
 Please note that walk ins are no longer accommodated effective June 2017.